dclab-skku/dclab-skku.github.io/docs/_members/moonseog_han.md

 github: moonseog_han
 ---

-He is currently a professor who works at Gangreong Wonju University and actively is interested in cutting-edge technologies in the distributed system fields.
+He (한문석) is currently a professor who works at Gangreong Wonju University and actively is interested in cutting-edge technologies in the distributed system fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.